Multiset: Examples

 A special case of the above are the eigenvalues of a matrix, whose multiplicity is usually defined as their multiplicity as roots of the characteristic polynomial.
 However two other multiplicities are naturally defined for eigenvalues, their multiplicities as roots of the minimal polynomial, and the geometric multiplicity, which is defined as the dimension of the kernel of A − λI (where λ is an eigenvalue of the matrix A).
 These three multiplicities define three multisets of eigenvalues, which may be all different: Let A be a n × n matrix in Jordan normal form that has a single eigenvalue.
 Its multiplicity is n, its multiplicity as a root of the minimal polynomial is the size of the largest Jordan block, and its geometric multiplicity is the number of Jordan blocks.

 Definition

 A multiset may be formally defined as an ordered pair (U, m) where U is a set called a universe or the underlying set, and $m\colon U \to \N$ is a function from U to the nonnegative integers.
-The value $m(a)$ for an element $a\in U$ is called the multiplicity of $a$ in the multiset and intepreted as the number of occurrences of $a$ in the multiset.
+The value $m(a)$ for an element $a\in U$ is called the multiplicity of $a$ in the multiset and interpreted as the number of occurrences of $a$ in the multiset.

 The support, root, or carrier of a multiset is the subset of $U$ formed by the elements $a\in U$ such that $m(a)>0$.
 A finite multiset is a multiset with a finite support.
 Most authors define multisets as finite multisets.
 This is the case in this article, where, unless otherwise stated, all multisets are finite multisets.

 Some authors define multisets with the additional constraint that $m(a)>0$ for every $a$, or, equivalently, the support equals the underlying set.

 Multisets with infinite multiplicities have also been studied; they are not considered in this article.

 Some authors define a multiset in terms of a finite index set $I$ and a function $f \colon I \rightarrow U$ where the multiplicity of an element $a \in U$ is $|f^{-1}(a)$, the number of elements of $I$ that get mapped to $a$ by $f$.